cesarvr/blog/content/post/istio.md

     command: ['sh', '-c', 'echo Hello World! && sleep 3600']
 ```

-This YAML template defines a pod named *my-pod*, inside we are going to deploy a container using busybox (a very small Linux distribution) base image.
+This YAML template defines a pod named *my-pod*, inside we are going to deploy a container using Busybox (a very small Linux distribution) base image.
 Then we are going display "Hello World" and sleep to keep the entire container alive for 3 thousand seconds.

 We save this in a file called pod.yml and we execute the following command: